sb8244/pow_starter_pack/README.md

   - [ ] Manually confirm emails
   - [ ] View user information
   - [ ] Send reset password link
+- [ ] Team concept?
+  - I'm a bit unsure if I want to introduce this here or not.
+It should be where invites are, or the 2 systems would need to cross talk about invites.

 ## Tests
 - [ ] Redis Cache Tests